-7. Depending on the type of screws present (Torx 8 or Phillips #2), loosen the two fan screws.
-Note: You don't have to remove the screws from the rubber grommets to remove the fan, just loosen the screws
+- 7. Go on to the next step to remove the second fan. - 8.
+Depending on the type of screws present (Torx 8 or Phillips #2), loosen the two fan screws.
+Note: You don't have to remove the screws from the rubber grommets to remove the fan, just loosen the screws.

-8. Lift the fan out of the computer and disconnect the fan cable from the connector on the logic board.
+9. Disconnect the fan cable from the connector on the logic board.
 Pull on the black connector, not on the cable.

-9. If you are replacing the fan, remove the screws from the fan grommets.
+- 10. Lift the fan out of the computer. - 11.
+Remove the screws from the fan grommets.
 Using a screwdriver, push the fan screws out of the grommets and set them aside.
+Use these screws on the replacement fan.